 To my surprise, there was also a Starbucks.
 It’s the first Starbucks I’ve seen since I left the UK!
 I’m sure they’re dotted around on various islands as I know Cyprus has several, but I always find it difficult when they put one in the middle of an ‘old town’.

-Chania was very busy when we took a stroll through the harbor and ‘old town’
+Chania Crete was very busy when we took a stroll through the harbor and ‘old town’.

-Whenever I hear my fellow Americans my ears perk up – they are very few and far between all the other hoards of travellers.
+Whenever I hear my fellow Americans my ears perk up – they are very few and far between all the other hoards of travelers.

-Overall, I loved Chania – yes it was busy, crowded and surrounded by a modern dusty city, but the ‘old town’ was unique, colorful and full of history
+Overall, I loved Chania Crete – yes it was busy, crowded, and surrounded by a modern dusty city, but the ‘old town’ was unique, colorful, and full of history.

 My daughter was entertained while we ate and there were loads of things to see as we walked along.
 My husband is a history buff, so we stopped at every historical plaque to read about the areas checkered past.